 We offer many educational programs each year that address the specific interests of the general public, individuals with the disease and their families.
 Some of these programs are now offered from the comfort of your own home!

 >Visit our Education-Community page to see a list and description of those we offer, as well as those available through e-learning.

->To locate the services in your area, locate the Calendar/Community Resource Finder.
+>To locate the programs in your area, visit the Calendar/Community Resource Finder.

 >View upcoming conferences available for professional and family caregivers.

 We offer training for health care supervisors and direct care workers in assisted living and nursing homes.
 Many programs allow you to earn continuing education credits.